miso

 Since: 1.9.0.0

-componentInfoId :: Lens (ComponentInfo parent) ComponentId Source #
+componentInfoId :: Lens (ComponentInfo parent props) ComponentId Source #

 Lens for accessing the ComponentId from ComponentInfo.